Cassandra Jenkins

 Press: Pam Nashel pam@sirenscallpr.com

-Label: Dead Oceans info@secretlygroup.com
+US Label: Dead Oceans, Alia Raheem alia.raheem@secretlygroup.com

 Legal: Paul Sommerstein ps@paulsommerstein.com